-The first cases of COVID-19 in the state of Maryland were confirmed on March 5, 2020.
-Student Health Services and the office of human resources continue to monitor the situation.
+Student Health Services and the office of human resources continue to monitor the situation regarding COVID-19 and how it affects the Loyola community.
 This webpage provides ongoing updates and information.

 The University is making wipes and hand sanitizer more readily available across campus.
 In addition, public spaces are being cleaned more frequently, especially in high-traffic areas.
 The most important steps you can take are to be cautious when traveling and be especially vigilant about your personal hygiene practices.